Little Band scene: Legacy and influence

 INXS frontman Michael Hutchence starred in Dogs in Space (1986), a film based on the Little Band scene.

 Influenced by the little bands concept in Melbourne, post-punk group Pel Mel started a similar scene in Sydney in 1980, albeit smaller in scale and more studio-based.

 The Little Band scene was fictionalised in the 1986 cult film Dogs in Space, directed by Richard Lowenstein and starring INXS frontman Michael Hutchence.
-Primitive Calculators briefly reformed to star in the film, playing a new version of their song "Pumping Ugly Muscle".
-Original little band Thrush and the Cunts also appear with the song "Diseases", and little band figurehead Marie Hoy performs a cover of "Shivers" by the Boys Next Door.
+Original little band Thrush and the Cunts appear with the song "Diseases", and little band figurehead Marie Hoy performs a cover of "Shivers" by the Boys Next Door.
 The live music scenes were supervised by Whirlywirld's Ollie Olsen, who also appears in the film.
 Coinciding with the film's long-awaited re-release, Lowenstein revisited Dogs in Space, the Little Band scene and Melbourne post-punk in general in the 2009 documentary We're Livin' on Dog Food, featuring rare footage and interviews with various members of the scene.

 In 2010, the Melbourne Fringe Festival staged two shows dedicated to Little Band scene's ethos of ephemerality.
 Participants included members of contemporary bands the Boat People, the Crayon Fields, the Devastations, Dick Diver and Pikelet, among others.
 Chapter Music's Guy Blackman also participated, as well as members of Primitive Calculators with special guests the Take, an original little band which reformed for the first time in 30 years.
 Since then, several Melbourne venues, including The Tote, have helped to revive the little bands concept with shows often headlined by the reformed Primitive Calculators.
-On 14 June 2025 Chapter Music convened another Little Bands event sponsored by Rising at the Young and Jackson Hotel.
+On 14 June 2025, Chapter Music convened another Little Bands event sponsored by Rising at the Young and Jackson Hotel.